equinor/subscript/docs/scripts/grav_subs_maps.rst

   input:
     diffdates: !include_from global_variables.yml::global.dates.GRAVITY_DIFFDATES

 This is an advantage if the dates in the global config is used also for other jobs.
-In this case the included file looks like this:
+In this example the included file looks like this:

 .. code-block:: yaml